Château Frontenac: Architecture

-Access to the hotel's main entrance is marked by several porte-cochère with large dormers and a cupola.
-The porte-cochère leads guests into the hotel's centre courtyard, as well as the entrance to the hotel's main lobby.
+Access to the hotel's main entrance is marked by several porte-cochères with large dormers and a cupola.
+The porte-cochère leads guests into the hotel's central courtyard, as well as the entrance to the hotel's main lobby.
 The building stands 80 m, containing 18 floors primarily made up of guest rooms and other hotel amenities.
 After the addition of the tallest tower in 1924, the hotel became the tallest building in Quebec City.
-It remained the city's tallest building until 1930, when Édifice Price was completed just northwest of the hotel.
+It remained the city's tallest building until 1930, when the Édifice Price was completed just northwest of the hotel.
 Although several buildings in Quebec City are taller, the hotel continues to hold a prominent position in the city's skyline, as it is perched atop a tall cape overlooking the Saint Lawrence River.

 Facilities

 The Château Frontenac includes 610 guest rooms and suites spread throughout the hotel building.
 Eight executive suites were renovated into specialty "themed rooms".
 Most of the suites are themed to the heads of state and government that have visited the hotel, such as the Trudeau-Trudeau Suite, named after two Canadian Prime Ministers, Pierre Elliott Trudeau, and Justin Trudeau.
 The Churchill Suite and Roosevelt Suite are two suites named after attendees of the First and Second Quebec Conferences, British Prime Minister Winston Churchill and American President Franklin D. Roosevelt, respectively.
 Other suites themed in honour of world leaders include the Charles de Gaulle, named after the former President of France, and the Elizabeth II, named for the former Queen of Canada.

 Aside from world leaders, the hotel also offers suites themed to Alfred Hitchcock, a director who filmed much of I Confess at the hotel; William Cornelius Van Horne, the second President of the Canadian Pacific Railway; and Celine Dion.
 The Celine Dion Heritage Suite utilizes an Art Deco style throughout the suite, decorated with images from Dion's family photographer.

 A number of rooms at the Château Frontenac are also occupied by restaurants and other food-based services.
 As of 2018, three restaurants operate within the hotel: 1608 Wine and Cheese Bar, Bistro Le Sam, and Champlain.
 As a part of Fairmont Hotels and Resorts' larger "Bee Sustainable" program, the Château Frontenac hosts four queen honey bees in hives on the hotel's rooftop garden.
 The honey is harvested three times a year and is used by the hotel's restaurants.
 The hotel has nearly 70,000 honey bees producing 295 kg of honey per year.
 The hotel's rooftop apiary also operates a pollinator hotel.

 The Château was the recipient of the 2022 Global Hotel of the Year Award.